D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding: Abstract

 \section{Abstract}

 Discrete diffusion models are promising alternatives to autoregressive approaches for text generation, yet their decoding methods remain under-studied.
-Standard decoding methods for autoregressive models, such as beam search, do not directly apply to iterative denoising, and existing diffusion decoding techniques provide limited control over in-batch diversity.
-To bridge this gap, we introduce a generalized beam-search framework for discrete diffusion that generates candidates in parallel and supports modular beam-selection objectives.
-As a diversity-focused instantiation, we propose \textbf{D5P4}, which formulates the selection step as MAP inference over a Determinantal Point Process.
-Leveraging a scalable greedy solver, D5P4 maintains multi-GPU compatibility and enables an explicit trade-off between model probability and target diversity with near-zero compute overhead.
-Experiments on free-form generation and question answering demonstrate that D5P4 improves diversity over strong baselines while maintaining competitive generation quality.\footnote{\href{https://github.com/jonathanlys01/d5p4}{https://github.com/jonathanlys01/d5p4}}
+Standard autoregressive search procedures, such as beam search, do not directly apply to iterative denoising, where hypotheses are complete intermediate sequences rather than left-to-right prefixes.
+Furthermore, existing diffusion decoding procedures only provide limited control over the diversity and coverage of retained hypotheses.
+In this work, we introduce \textbf{D5P4}, a beam-style decoding method tailored to discrete diffusion models, which casts intermediate beam selection as MAP inference under a partitioned Determinantal Point Process.
+This yields a model-internal batch objective that balances quality and diversity without external verifiers.
+Experiments on open-ended generation, question answering, and mathematical reasoning show that D5P4 improves diversity and pass@$k$ coverage while matching or surpassing baseline quality and fidelity{ \footnote{Code: \href{https://anonymous.4open.science/r/d5p4}{https://anonymous.4open.science/r/d5p4/}.
+This work used GENCI-IDRIS resources (2025-AD011015252R1)}}.
+D5P4 also improves decoding efficiency, reducing post-forward latency and peak memory while scaling to large candidate pools.